 JobConf is typically used to specify the Mapper, combiner (if any), Partitioner, Reducer, InputFormat and OutputFormat implementations.
-JobConf also indicates the set of input files (setInputPaths(JobConf, Path...) /addInputPath(JobConf, Path.)) and (setInputPaths(JobConf, String) /addInputPaths(JobConf, String)) and where the output files should be written (setOutputPath(Path)).
+JobConf also indicates the set of input files (setInputPath(Path)/addInputPath(Path)) and where the output files should be written (setOutputPath(Path)).

 Optionally, JobConf is used to specify other advanced facets of the job such as the Comparator to be used, files to be put in the DistributedCache, whether intermediate and/or job outputs are to be compressed (and how), debugging via user-provided scripts (setMapDebugScript(String)/setReduceDebugScript(String)), whether job tasks can be executed in a speculative manner